 - Represent themselves and their organizations truthfully and accurately in their interaction with official university functions.

-- Accept the consequences of their actions. top
+- Accept the consequences of and learn from their actions. top

-- Complainants are persons who were the target of, or were affected by, the misconduct of the accused student or student/campus organization.
+- Complainants are persons who submit complaints of possible misconduct under these regulations and/or were the target of, or were affected by, the reported misconduct of the accused student or student/campus organization.
 In addition to the rights of all students contained in section 2.1, complainants have the following rights:

-- Complainants shall be provided information concerning counseling, mental health or medical services available on campus and in the community.
+- To be provided with information concerning counseling, mental health and other medical services available on campus and in the community.

-- Complainants have the right to decide whether or not to notify law enforcement authorities and/or to file a report of misconduct with the Office of Student Conduct (OSC).
+- To decide whether or not to notify law enforcement authorities and/or to file a report of misconduct with the Office of Student Conduct (OSC).

 - To be informed about the status of the disciplinary case pending in the OSC.

-- Complainants may make a statement of their opinion as to an appropriate sanction if a student or student/campus organization is found responsible for misconduct.
+- To make a statement of their opinion as to an appropriate sanction if a student or student/campus organization is found responsible for misconduct.

 - To know the final result of the case.
 The final results include the name of the accused student, whether the accused student was found responsible or not and any sanction that was imposed.

-- Complainants have the right to participate in the student judicial process as required by law and as described in section 5, below.
+- Respondents have the right to participate in the student disciplinary process as required by law and as described in section 5, below.

-- Complainants have the right to be free of any form of retaliation or harassment due to reporting misconduct on the part of another student.
+- Respondents have the right to be free of any form of retaliation or harassment due to their involvement in the disciplinary process.

-- Witnesses and other persons who obtain evidence of misconduct may report it to the OSC.
+- Witnesses and other persons who have information regarding potential misconduct may report it to the OSC.

-- In addition to the responsibilities of all students contained in section 2.1, witnesses and other persons who are students and report violations of these Student Disciplinary Regulations have the responsibility to cooperate in providing accurate information regarding the alleged misconduct, including providing documents and physical evidence if requested. top
+- In addition to the responsibilities of all students contained in section 2.1, witnesses and other persons who are students and report violations of these Student Disciplinary Regulations have the responsibility to cooperate in providing accurate information regarding the alleged misconduct, including providing documents and other forms of evidence if requested. top

 3.1 Board of Regents, State of Iowa